GluuFederation/gluu-docker/examples/multi-hosts/README.md

 - worker

 These nodes are created/destroyed using `docker-machine`.
-Nodes can be placed inside VirtualBox VM or DigitalOcean droplet.
+Nodes are deployed as DigitalOcean droplets.

 Refer to https://docs.docker.com/engine/swarm/key-concepts/#nodes for an overview of each role.